pnkraemer/differentiable_likelihoods/README.md

 This repository contains the python code that was used for the paper

-Kersting, H., Kr\"amer, N., Schiegg, M., Daniel, C., Tiemann,M., and Hennig, P.   Differentiable likelihoods for fast inversion of ‘likelihood-free’ dynamical systems.
+Kersting, H., Krämer, N., Schiegg, M., Daniel, C., Tiemann,M., and Hennig, P.   Differentiable likelihoods for fast inversion of ‘likelihood-free’ dynamical systems.
 In Proceedings of the 37th International Conference on Machine Learning, Vienna, Austria, PMLR 119, 2020.

 and some related methods.